sabay-digital/sdk.android-x.mysabay.com/README.md

 Refer to the API document below for payment receipt validation of both payments.

+## MySabaySDK Sample App

+This repo contains a sample app which uses MySabaySDK.
+To run the sample app, make sure you have a stable version of Android Studio installed on your machine.
+Then do the followings:

+1. Open Android Studio
+2. Click `Open an existing Android Studio project...`
+3. Navigate to the project folder and go into `MySabaySDKSampleApp`
+4. Once the project is open, select a simulator or generic device you wish to run the app.
+5. Click on the Play button (`Run App`)

 ## Installation

 1. Add Jitpack to your project build.gralde file